z8kee/Biomechanical-Analysis/README.md

 - The Streamlit app runs `extract_features_for_app()` from `scripts/featextract.py` to produce a torch tensor of windows for the uploaded video.
 - Videos from `data/video/` are read and processed with Mediapipe, windows the frames, and save `sample{ID}.npy` files into `data/npy/`.
 It also writes rows to `data/metadata.csv` describing each sample.
 - It loads the PyTorch model from `models/phase_classifier.pth`, runs the model, and converts predicted class indices to labels using the mapping in `scripts/app.py`.
+- Once the phases are classified, the `biomechanics.py` script checks if the landmarks create angles or satisfy conditions upon conditions.
 - The app shows a phase timeline (time ranges per window), a bar chart of phase distribution, and a list of flags that were detected during the run.
 - An additional button labelled 'More Feedback' parses the flags into a chatbot API from `bot.py` and delivers more feedback.